vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

  6. Scores are restored after a snapshot restart (<a name="0064-VALP-006" href="#0064-VALP-006">0064-VALP-006</a>):
   * With a snapshot that was taken at a block-height that falls in the middle of an epoch, restart a node from that snapshot.
 Ensure that at the end of the epoch the node remains in consensus and has produced the correct performance scores.

-# Future Stuff (in here for discussion purposes, not yet to be implemented)
+## Future Stuff (in here for discussion purposes, not yet to be implemented)

-# Non Linear punishment
+### Non Linear punishment

-Currently, PM1 does a linear reduction of payment - maybe an s-curve would be better so that small violations are punished less, while a validator that is offline half the time gets more than 50% subtraction.
+Currently, `PM1` does a linear reduction of payment - maybe an s-curve would be better so that small violations are punished less, while a validator that is offline half the time gets more than 50% subtraction.
 For example, 1/(1+2^((3*x-1)*10)) would punish small failures less, and bigger failures pretty radically.

-#Weight reduction
+### Weight reduction

 In addition, for every epoch for which a node was offline, we can decrease its tendermint weight by 10%.
 Permanently absent nodes thus are automatically reduced in influence, even if they have a lot of delegation.
 Note that this may increase the discrepancy between the voting weight on tendermint and the voting weight on the multisig contract.

-# PM2: Validator does not verify signatures
+## `PM2`: Validator does not verify signatures

 To detect this, validators need to issue tagged signatures from time to time.
      The tagged signature is the original signed message with the tag [TAGGED] associated to it.
      Thus, the normal signature verification for message m will fail, and the verifier is supposed